Take Note: any & all spam callers WILL receive short shrift

 Certified Sharpeners think this is a better approach than other machines that have one design suiting all blades but not maximising and the geometry and optimising performance.

-Clipper blades need to be correctly set for tension - the force between the comb and the cutters.
+Clipper blades require precise tension adjustment, which determines the force exerted between the comb and the cutters.

-Simple advice is to tighten fully and then back off the tension one and a half turns as per the instructions usually outline.
-It's good practice to lubricate the blades every ten minutes of use with clipper oil (high quality Pure Mineral Oil - pharmaceutical grade) as seen in the picture below
+A straightforward procedure involves fully tightening the blades and then gradually reducing the tension by one and a half turns, as indicated in the standard operating instructions.
+Additionally, it is advisable to lubricate the blades every ten minutes of use with clipper oil (preferably high-quality Pure Mineral Oil - pharmaceutical grade), as illustrated in the accompanying image.

 Looks simple but in fact it’s not.
 The working surface has a conical profile and machined into a grooved aluminium disc.
 Oil and grit is pushed into the micro grooves making it a grinding wheel that can be refreshed.
 The high speed rotating disk hollow grinds clipper combs and cutters with great precision - the blades are not ground flat unless they are off an adjustable clipper.
 Don’t ruin yours on a diamond hone.